smilers/windows-itpro-docs/windows/security/application-security/application-isolation/windows-sandbox/windows-sandbox-versions.md

 - Windows Sandbox must already be installed.
 If it isn't already installed, [install Windows Sandbox](windows-sandbox-install.md).
 - Device must be running Windows 11, version 24H2, with KB10D or later.
-- Microsoft Store and Windows Update must be accessible.
+- Internet access for Microsoft Store and Windows Update.

 ### Upgrade